kishor-kashid/mattermost/memory-bank/projectbrief.md

 ## Overview
 Mattermost is an open-core, self-hosted collaboration platform that offers chat, workflow automation, voice calling, screen sharing, and AI integration.
 This repository is the primary source for core development on the Mattermost platform.

-## Current Project: AI Productivity Suite Plugin
+## Current Project: AI Productivity Suite (Native Feature Integration)

-We are developing a **Mattermost AI Productivity Suite** plugin that adds AI-powered features to enhance team productivity and communication efficiency.
+We are developing **AI Productivity Suite** features integrated directly into the Mattermost core codebase to enhance team productivity and communication efficiency.
+This demonstrates **brownfield development** - extending an existing large-scale production codebase rather than building from scratch.

 ## Core Technologies
 - **Backend**: Go (server-side)